Bounded cohomology, Higgs bundles, and Milnor-Wood inequalities: Toledo invariants in terms of Higgs principal bundles

-\begin{proposition}[Von-Wangen-zu-Geroldseck formula] Let $G$ be a simple connected Hermitian Lie group, and let $\map{\rho}{\Ga}{G}$ be a reductive representation.
-The Toledo invariant $T(\rho)$ can be expressed in terms of the associated $G$-Higgs bundle $(P_{\rho},\delbar_{P},\th_{\rho})$ by the formula
+\begin{proposition}[von-Wangen-zu-Geroldseck\footnote{Friedrich Ludwig Franz Reichsfreiherr von Wangen zu Geroldseck, 1727-1782, Prince-Bishop of Basel, Switzerland.} formula] Fix a reductive representation $\map{\rho}{\Ga}{G}$ and a non-zero invariant $2$-form $\om_{G} \in \Om^{2}(\X_{G})^{G}$.
+The Toledo invariant of $\rho$ with respect to $\om_G$ is given in terms of the associated $G$-Higgs principal bundle $\NAH_{G}(\rho) = (P,A,\vphi)$ over $M$ by

 \end{proposition}